tobybellwood/lagoon/docs/using-lagoon-advanced/installing-lagoon-into-existing-kubernetes-cluster.md

       2. Secret: use `lagoon-core-keycloak` secret key-value: `LAGOON-CORE-KEYCLOAK`
       3. Retrieve the secret:` kubectl -n lagoon-core get secret lagoon-core-keycloak -o jsonpath="{.data.KEYCLOAK_LAGOON_ADMIN_PASSWORD}" | base64 --decode`

-{% hint style="warning" %}
+!!! warning "Warning:"
 Note: Sometimes we run into Docker Hub pull limits.
 We are considering moving our images elsewhere if this continues to be a problem.&#x20;
-{% endhint %}

-{% hint style="info" %}
+!!!
+Note "Note:"
 	Note: Currently Lagoon only supports one Lagoon per cluster - meaning you can’t currently split your dev/test/prod environments across separate clusters, but this is something we are looking to implement in the future.&#x20;
-{% endhint %}

 ## **Install the Lagoon CLI**